junxit/us-congress-bills-116/metadata.md

 - 2019-06-19 — Introduced in House
 - 2019-06-19 — Introduced in House
 - 2019-06-19 — Referred to the House Committee on Foreign Affairs.
+- 2019-06-26 — Committee Agreed to Seek Consideration Under Suspension of the Rules.
+- 2019-06-26 — Committee Consideration and Mark-up Session Held.
+- 2019-06-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-07-24 — Placed on the Union Calendar, Calendar No. 140.
+- 2019-07-24 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+116-181.
+- 2019-07-24 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+116-181.